ostueker/ACENET_Summer_School_OpenMP/setup.md

 permalink: /setup/
 ---

-While you can use any appropriately configured Linux system to follow along with this course, we will be assuming that you have an ACENET account.
-You can log into any of the available clusters, namely
+While you can use any appropriately configured Linux system to follow along with this course, we will be assuming that you have Compute Canada account.
+You can log into either of the general-purpose clusters, namely

-- fundy.ace-net.ca
-- mahone.ace-net.ca
-- glooscap.ace-net.ca
+- graham.computecanada.ca
-- placentia.ace-net.ca
+- cedar.computecanada.ca

-If you are running either Linux or Mac OSX, you can do this by opening a terminal window and logging in with 'ssh username@cluster.ace-net.ca'.
+If you are running either Linux or Mac OSX, you can do this by opening a terminal window and logging in with 'ssh username@cluster.computecanada.ca'.
 If you are running Windows, then you will need to use either putty or Mobaxterm.

-Once you are logged in, you should get an interactive session on a compute node with the command
+Once you are logged in, you can request an interactive session on a compute node with the command

 ~~~
-qrsh -cwd -pe openmp 4 -l h_rt=10:00:00 bash
+salloc --time=3:00:00 --cpus-per-task=4
 ~~~
 {: .bash}